datahub-project/datahub/metadata-ingestion/docs/sources/databricks/unity-catalog_post.md

 ##### Multiple Databricks Workspaces

-If you have multiple databricks workspaces <b>that point to the same UC metastore</b>, our suggestion is to use separate recipes for ingesting Hive Metastore catalog and Unity Catalog information schema.
+If you have multiple databricks workspaces **that point to the same Unity Catalog metastore**, our suggestion is to use separate recipes for ingesting the workspace-specific Hive Metastore catalog and Unity Catalog metastore's information schema.

 To ingest Hive metastore information schema
 - Setup one ingestion recipe per workspace